johnwu130/LabVIEW-GCode-Parser/README.md

 For ex: NI SoftMotion, FlexMotion, motion VIs from other vendors, etc.

 BTW, this example can also run 3D Printer GCode files!
 Just remember to tweak the "Velocity Scale" control on the front panel, as the feed speeds for most 3D Printer files (the "F" parameter) is mostly in step/s, you need to slow that down to get a more  realistic speed in mm/s (velocity scale around 1/60 or so.)

+I've tested this code on LabVIEW 2014, the blended motion is a little smoother than 2013.